-Porto is located in northern Portugal, about 315 Km north of Lisbon – the capital city of the country.
-Nestled in the River Douro Estuary, Porto is the second-largest city of Portugal and one of the oldest settlements in Europe.
-River Douro is famous for the production of Port, a famous fortified wine, which is named after this city.
+Porto is located in northern Portugal, about 315 Km north of Lisbon, the capital of Portugal.
+Nestled in the River Douro Estuary, Porto is the second-largest city in Portugal and one of the oldest settlements in Europe.
+River Douro is famous for the production of Port, a popular fortified wine, which is named after this city.
 The Atlantic coast lies just about 5 km from Porto.

 Best Time to Visit Porto